vortexntnu/vortex-auv/motion/thruster_interface_auv/resources/README.md

 The different .CSV files reflect the different behaviours of the motors according to the voltage in the system

-TODO: 10V and 14V are the same table.
-Should investigate.
+*PLEASE NOTE: 10V and 14V are the same table.
+For now we're only using 16V.*
-Not critical because we use only 16V for now